Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/🙇‍♂️ Formal Methods & Formal Verification (FV)/(Formal) Model Checking/(Formal) Model Checking.md

 In other words, a labelled state transition system is a [coalgebra](https://en.wikipedia.org/wiki/F-coalgebra "F-coalgebra") for the functor $P(\Lambda \times {-})$

 In [model checking](https://en.wikipedia.org/wiki/Model_checking "Model checking"), a transition system is sometimes defined to include an additional labeling function for the states as well, resulting in a notion that encompasses that of [Kripke structure](https://en.wikipedia.org/wiki/Kripke_structure "Kripke structure").

+**Forward and backwards reachability**
+We sometimes need to talk about how states can reach each other.
+The set of direct successors of a state s is defined as 𝑃𝑜𝑠𝑡(𝑠) = {𝑠 ∣ ∃𝛼. 𝑠 𝛼→𝑠′}
+Similarly, we can define the direct predecessors of a state s as 𝑃𝑟𝑒(𝑠) = {𝑠 ∣ ∃𝛼. 𝑠′ 𝛼→𝑠}
+The above definitions can be lifted to sets of states A.
+𝑃𝑜𝑠𝑡(𝐴) =
+. . .
+𝑃𝑟𝑒(𝐴) =
+. . .
+Successors/predecessors in any number of transitions can be defined likewise.
+On a related note, one is typically interested in the part of a transition system that is reachable from the initial state(s).

+**Non-deterministic & Deterministic Transition System** A transition system is action-deterministic iff
+(1) There is no more than 1 initial state
+|𝐼| ≤ 1
+(2) For every state s and every action a, there is only one outgoing transition from s labelled with a.
+|{𝑠′ ∣ 𝑠 𝑎→𝑠′}| ≤ 1

+**Terminal States**
+A state is a terminal state if it has no outgoing transition.
+We can write this formally in several ways: a state s is terminal iff ¬∃𝑠′
+. 𝑠 → 𝑠′
+𝑃𝑜𝑠𝑡(𝑠) = ∅
+Terminal states usually represent final states (the system finished doing its job) …or deadlock states (the system is stuck).

+**Transition systems with no terminals**
+From now on we consider w.l.o.g. transition systems with no terminal states.
+If you have a terminal state, just add a self-loop.
+If you are interested in marking the state as “terminal” and distinguish it from proper self-loops, just add as special label to it.

 ####  Kripke Structure (of Transition System)
 > 🔗 https://en.wikipedia.org/wiki/Kripke_structure_(model_checking)